cameronandwilding/CWTest_Behat/README.md

 [LOCAL DRUPAL INSTALL FOLDER]/Behat
 ```

-To execute the tests, select one of the following options based on the format `./run-behat.sh [tag] [profile]`:
+To execute all of the tests, select one of the following options based on the format `./run-behat.sh [tag] [profile]`:

 ```
 ./run-behat.sh regression firefox